 The Humane Society is a managed intake 501(c)3 non-profit organization.
 We accept adoptable dogs and cats of sound health and temperament who are likely to be adopted.
 Cats and dogs enter our care through owner surrender or transfer from other shelters/rescues.
 The Humane Society also oversees the Humane Agent who serves the unincorporated areas of Licking County, as well as some of the villages and townships.
 The Humane Agent investigates animal cruelty cases in the County and the Humane Society provides for any animals confiscated or surrendered to the Humane Agent.
 This is accomplished through a contract with Licking County and various cities/villages.
 We cannot accept strays.

-The Licking County Animal Shelter is the county animal control facility which is operated by the county through your dog licensing fees.
+The Licking County Dog Shelter is the county animal control facility which is operated by the county through your dog licensing fees.
 They manage stray dogs in Licking County and enforce licensing and vicious animal laws.

 The County Shelter is located at 544 Dog Leg Rd., Heath, Ohio and the Humane Society is now located at 825 Thornwood Drive Heath, Ohio.